Storage Tips: How to Prepare Your Items for Storage

 Once you’ve decided exactly what you’re going to put in storage you should make a list of everything.
 House moves can get pretty hectic and it’s easy to forget these things.
 We recommend making a few physical copies as well as having an electronic one.
 It doesn’t have to be anything complex — a simple list on your phone’s notes app will suffice.

 We also recommend leaving a physical copy at your storage unit, that way when you visit you can see exactly what’s there without going through every box.
 It will also come in useful should your storage unit ever be affected by a natural disaster and you need to make an insurance claim.

 If you’re moving house then some of your items will undoubtedly be going with you to your new home, while some may go into holding.
-If you have time and you’re able to, pack the items that will be going into storage first, and then everything else after.
+If you have time and you’re able to, pack the items that will be going into storage first and everything else after.
 Or the other way around if you’d prefer.

-Packing items intended for different destinations separately isn’t an essential step, but it can stop you from getting your belongings mixed up or sticking the wrong label on a box.
-In all the mayhem of moving, boxes can get muddled up, but if you have everything intended for storage already packed and out the way, it minimises the risk of this.
+Packing items intended for different destinations separately isn’t an essential step — but it can stop you from getting your belongings mixed up or sticking the wrong label on a box.
+In all the mayhem of moving, boxes can get muddled up but if you have everything intended for storage already packed and out the way it minimises the risk of this.

 4. Invest in high-quality storage containers